← back to main site

 }

-a message is obfuscated through a series of character value shifts.
-Each character is shifted using a set of random key values, then hex-encoded, and finally mapped to emojis.
-While it hides the original text, it lacks actual cryptographic security—functioning more like base64 encoding rather than true encryption.
+a message is obfuscated through a series of character value shifts. each character is shifted using a set of random key values, then hex-encoded, and finally mapped to emojis. while it hides the original text, it lacks actual cryptographic security.

-To reverse the encoding, we need to undo each transformation step.
-Simple, right?
+to reverse the encoding, we need to undo each transformation step.

 *snip*